Is Cruise Travel Insurance Worth It?

 Cruise insurance can help pay hospital and doctor bills if you get sick or injured when you’re on a cruise.

-Berkshire Hathaway Travel Protection has experts for dealing with cruise medical emergencies.
+Berkshire Hathaway Travel Protection provides experts who deal with cruise medical emergencies.
 They know how to get you treated and the doctor paid.

 Medical Evacuation